EthanMerrill/100-Days-of-Code/journal.md

 Finally, I got all the tests to pass and I started on the Pomodoro clock.
 I have about 7 tests passing at the moment.
 These tests are just setting up the buttons.
 I feel myself getting more confident with React during each challenge.
 I am almost ready to move onto my own project!

 I'll need to make these projects look halfway alright with CSS (they are barebones now) and I'll need to figure out how to put these challenges in a subdirectory on this Github site.
 I am budgeting about a day and a half for these tasks.
-Design is simultaneously easy and very difficult: Changes are easy, but making a site look good is very hard for me still.
+Design is simultaneously easy and very difficult: Changes are easy, but making a site look good is very hard for me still. \

+# dec 24

+Stylin'